 A prerequisite for a successful implementation of Sweco’s business strategy and safeguarding of its long-term interests, including its sustainability, is that Sweco is able to recruit and retain qualified personnel.
 To this end, it is necessary that Sweco offers competitive remuneration.
 The Sweco Group’s aim is to offer a competitive and market-based level of remuneration to recruit and retain its qualified senior executives.
 Senior executives include the President & CEO, the CFO and all managers who report directly to the President & CEO and is a member of the executive team.

-Sweco’s Remuneration Report 2020 can be found through the link below.
-The Renumeration Report describes how the guidelines for salary and other remuneration to senior executives within the Sweco Group were implemented in 2020.
-The report also provides information on remuneration to the CEO and a summary of the company’s outstanding and during 2020 completed share-related and share price-related incentive schemes.
+Sweco’s Renumeration Report 2022 describes how the guidelines for salary and other remuneration to senior executives within the Sweco Group were implemented in 2022.
+The report also provides information on remuneration to the CEO and a summary of the company’s outstanding and during 2022 completed share-related and share price-related incentive schemes.
+The Remuneration Report 2022 can be downloaded via the link below.